-A study of a specified literary form: techniques, style, themes and problems.
+A study of a specified literary form: techniques, style, themes, and problems.
 Close analysis of representative works of the designated genre and time with emphasis on both formal development and on the relationship of literary form to the dynamics of the time.
 May be repeated for additional credit with a different genre heading.
-Prerequisites: ENGL 240 or 250; or permission of instructor.
-Annually.